taw00/manuscript-css/README.md

 > One possible solution is to add those headers to the generated PDF.
 There are
 > many online tools that enable this.
 But a desktop-based tool, at least for
 > linux users is [jPDF Tweak](https://jpdftweak.sourceforge.net/).
 It's an
-> ancient and inflexible application, but it works.
+> ancient (and I mean _ancient_) and inflexible application, but it works.
 You
 > just have to be OK with approximating the header placement and with the
 > helvetica typeface as your only choice.
 Look in the
-> [templates](./templates/) folder after I added manuscript page headers to the
+> [templates](./templates/extra/) folder after I added manuscript page headers
-> Lovecraft story.
-This screenshot shows what I did to enable it.
+> and numbers and to the Lovecraft story.
+This screenshot shows what I did to
+> enable it.

 <a href="misc/README-screenshot-jPDF-Tweak.png"><img style="wXidth: 25%; fXloat: right; margin: 8px;" src="misc/README-screenshot-jPDF-Tweak.png"></a>